What are All-on-4 Dental Implants?

 Who are all indicated for All-on-4 dental implants?

 All-on-4 Dental Implants are indicated for anyone who requires a complete upper or lower arch restoration.
-All-on-4 Dental Implants are also indicated for patients who require a complete both arch restoration.
-All-on-4 Dental Implants are indicated only for adults who are 18 years of age and above.
+Dentists also recommend All-on-4 Dental Implants for patients who require a complete both arch restoration.
+All-on-4 Dental Implants is only for adults who are 18 years of age and above.

 The dentist will completely analyze and examine your jaw bone for the presence of adequate jaw bone volume to accommodate the Implants.
-Generally speaking, for those who have been found to have less jaw bone height, all-on-4 dental implants are recommended.
+Generally speaking, for those who have been found to have less jaw bone height, all-on-4 dental implants is a good restorative choice.
 If all other implantologists say that implants cannot be done due to the reduced jaw bone height, all-on-4 dental implants are the optimal choice for such patients.

-Before giving an all-on-4 dental implant, all patients are screened for any signs of periodontal diseases or infections before the implant procedure begins.
+Screening is a must for all patients for any signs of periodontal diseases or infections before the implant procedure begins.

 What are the contraindications for All-on-4 Dental Implants?

-People with a history of moderate to heavy tobacco use in the past 5 years are not indicated for the implant procedure.
+People with a history of moderate to heavy tobacco use in the past 5 years do not qualify for the implant procedure.
 Because studies have shown that the use of tobacco can drastically slow down and impair the healing process after the surgery.
-People with uncontrolled diabetes are also not indicated for all-on-4 dental implants.
+People with uncontrolled diabetes also do not qualify for all-on-4 dental implants.
 Uncontrolled diabetes also impairs the healing process and also makes the patient susceptible to infection after the implant procedure.
 Patients with HIV, Hepatitis B or C, Cancer are not indicated for all-on-4 dental implants.
-Patients actively undergoing chemotherapy treatment are also not indicated for all-on-4 dental implants.
-Pregnant women are also excluded from the implant procedure.
+Patients actively undergoing chemotherapy treatment also do not qualify for All-on-4 Dental Implants.
+Pregnant women also cannot undergo the implant procedure.

 How do All-on-4 Dental implants differ from regular implants?